yul154/Summary-and-Interviews/Core Java.md

 *  Java doesn't allow multiple inheritance of classes, but allows multiple inheritance of Interface, which is actually required to implement Polymorphism
 * Inheritance is basically implemented on classes.Polymorphism is basically implemented on function/methods

+## What is an Object?
+* An instance of a class is called an object.
+The object has state and behavior.

+Whenever the JVM reads the “new()” keyword then it will create an instance of that class.

+## Difference between Default and Protected access specifiers.
+* The protected data members,protected methods of a class will be visible to the other Classes if they resides in same package
+* Default restricts the access only to package level , even after extending the class having default data members ,we won't be able to access.

 ## Aggregation, Association and Composition